RadouaneAitSaid123/architecture-tp19/README.md

 2.  **Gateway Service**: API Gateway that routes requests to the appropriate microservices.
 3.  **Client Service**: A service responsible for managing Client data.
 4.  **Voiture Service**: A service responsible for managing Car data and interacting with the Client Service.
+5.  **Frontend Application**: An Angular-based user interface for interacting with the system.

 ## Technologies Used